PCI Accreditation in 2026: What It Means and How to Prepare

 This step ensures:

-- Controls are functioning as intended
+- Controls are working as intended

-- Evidence is available and complete
+- Evidence is complete and accessible

-Think of this as a “mock audit.”
+Think of this as a mock audit.

 - Reviewing control evidence

-- Testing processes (access reviews, incident response)
+- Testing access review processes

 Key outputs: